Head of Department – Mr Chris Bartlett

 Mrs Lindsay Bryant

 To not to know what happened in former times is to continue always a child.
 Cicero

 History is not just about learning dates, but develops a pupil’s ability to think logically, debate and discuss rationally, be creative and sharpen their literacy.

 History is highly rewarding.
 It is the study of significant historical developments over a period of time, and the study in depth, of a period of major historical change or development and associated primary evidence.
 Pupils are encouraged to think for themselves and to have their own opinions.

 The History Department offers opportunities for students to learn outside the classroom.
-In recent years, L3 pupils have visited Chepstow Castle; L6 pupils have attended the Chalke Valley History Festival, which includes inspiring and thought provoking lectures from leading historians such as Tony Badger and Dominic Sandbook; U6 have attended Civil Rights lectures by Dr Malcolm McLaughlin and Dr Peter Ling.
-Sixth Form pupils are encouraged to participate in Exeter Model United Nations, in which pupils research, write and debate resolutions from the particular country’s perspective.
+In recent years, L3 pupils have visited Chepstow Castle; U5 pupils have helped to put Hitler on Trial; L6 pupils have attended the Chalke Valley History Festival, which includes inspiring and thought provoking lectures from leading historians such as Dan Snow, Tony Badger and Dominic Sandbook; U6 have attended Civil Rights lectures by Dr Malcolm McLaughlin and Dr Peter Ling.
 There is also an opportunity for Sixth Form students to submit entries for the Julia Wood Prize, St Hugh’s College, University of Oxford.